zfcampus/apigility-documentation/recipes/apigility-in-an-existing-zf2-application.md

-Adding Apigility To An Existing Project
+Adding Apigility to an Existing Project
 =======================================

 Because Apigility's functionality is provided by a number of Zend Framework 2 modules, you can add